tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/train.md

 *  <b>`global_step`</b>: An integer Tensor of size 1 that counts steps.
 The value from 'global_step' is used in summaries and checkpoint filenames.
-    Default to the op named 'global_step' in the graph if it exists, is of rank 1, size 1, and of type tf.int32 ot tf.int64.
+    Default to the op named 'global_step' in the graph if it exists, is of rank 1, size 1, and of type tf.int32 or tf.int64.
 If `None` the global step is not recorded in summaries and checkpoint files.
 Used by chief supervisors if a `logdir` was specified.
 *  <b>`save_summaries_secs`</b>: Number of seconds between the computation of